typescript-course/typescript-from-scratch-workshop/lesson-06-intro-tdd/LESSON.md

-## Introduction to TDD
+## Introduction to Test Driven Development

-The goal of this lesson is to introduce you to Test-Driven-Development, or better known as TDD.
+The goal of this lesson is to introduce you to Test Driven Development, better known as TDD.

 ### Intro

 I'm guessing you've heard of TDD.
-I like it because it promotes testing which then allows you to feel confident in your code.
+I like it because it promotes testing, which then allows you to feel confident in your code.

-Some people are very strict about their definition but for us it's a bit more flexible.
-A basic example
+Some people are very strict about their definition, but for us it's a bit more flexible.
+Here's a basic example:

-1. write a test for a future feature
+1. Write a test for a future feature
-2. implement new feature
+2. Implement that new feature

-We're going to use that throughout our workshop today to build our library.
+We're going to use this approach throughout our workshop today to build our library.

 ### Challenge